Icinga/icinga2/doc/6-object-types.md

   Name            |Description
   ----------------|----------------
   host_name       | **Required.** The name of the host this comment belongs to. service_name    | **Optional.** The short name of the service this comment belongs to.
-If omitted this comment object is treated as host comment. author          | **Required.** The author's name. text            | **Required.** The comment text. entry_time      | **Optional.** The unix timestamp when this comment was added.
+If omitted, this comment object is treated as host comment. author          | **Required.** The author's name. text            | **Required.** The comment text. entry_time      | **Optional.** The unix timestamp when this comment was added.